-Tribes concerned about resident health, as governor demands checkpoints be removed
+Tribes concerned about resident health, governor demands checkpoints be removed

-NewsCenter1 had the opportunity to speak with Chairman Frazier.
+NewsCenter1 had the opportunity to speak with Chairman Frazier, at the Cheyenne River Sioux Tribe (CRST) reservation.

 “I don’t want to tell Rosebud how to live, I don’t want to tell Standing Rock how to live and I don’t want them to tell me how to live,” he says.

-At CRST medical resources are limited and the medical center does not have the staffing it would need to take on an outbreak.
-If the virus were to spread on the reservation, they would need at least 1000 beds at their medical center.
+At CRST medical resources are limited and the medical center does not have the staffing it needs to take on an outbreak.
+If the virus were to spread on the reservation, it would need at least 1,000 beds at its medical center.

 Frazier states, “right now we only have eight beds at our service unit and the level of care is very minimal.
 It’s probably just a little above ambulatory care.
 We’d have to refer them out to Rapid City.”